fisharebest/laravel-assets/README.md

 {!!
 Assets::js('analytics', ['async']) !!}
 ```

+### What if I my asset files are tiny?

+There's a configuration option `inline_threshold`.
+Any asset file
+smaller than this number of bytes will be rendered inline, thus saving
+an HTTP request.

 ### What if I want to change the configuration at runtime?

 Configuration can be changed at any time.
-It only takes effect when the assets are rendered.
+It only takes effect when
+the assets are rendered.

 ```php
 Assets::setGzipStatic(6);